passionweb-manuel-schnabel/ai-seo-helper/README.md

     showRawPageTitleSuggestions = 0

 By default, the extension prepares the page title suggestions in such a way that they can be selected via radio button.
 If you change the prompt prefix and no bullet point list is returned as a result, display problems can occur here.
 With this option you can output the raw content and select your favorite page title via copy/paste.

+### `openAiPromptPrefixOgTitle`

+    #cat=open graph; type=string; label=Prompt-Prefix for Open Graph title suggestions generation
+    openAiPromptPrefixOgTitle = Suggest Open Graph title ideas in bullet point list for this text

+Enter your instruction for generating Open Graph title suggestions (IMPORTANT: response must be a bullet point list as the return is processed that way).

+### `showRawOgTitleSuggestions`

+    #cat=open graph; type=boolean; label=Show raw response content of Open Graph title suggestions
+    showRawOgTitleSuggestions = 0

+By default, the extension prepares the Open Graph title suggestions in such a way that they can be selected via radio button.
+If you change the prompt prefix and no bullet point list is returned as a result, display problems can occur here.
+With this option you can output the raw content and select your favorite Open Graph title via copy/paste.

+### `openAiPromptPrefixOgDescription`

+    # cat=open graph; type=string; label=Prompt-Prefix for Open Graph description suggestions generation
+    openAiPromptPrefixOgDescription = Extract five Open Graph descriptions in a bullet point list, each Open Graph description in one short sentence and with a maximum of 150 characters or less, for the content of

+Enter your instruction for generating Open Graph description suggestions.
+Since OpenAI calculates the length of the content with tokens (an explanation of the conversion of tokens into characters and sentences can be found [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them#:~:text=Tokens%20can%20be%20thought%20of,spaces%20and%20even%20sub%2Dwords. "")) by default, we have to explicitly tell the AI the desired total length and the type of expected creation

+### `showRawOgDescriptionSuggestions`

+    #cat=open graph; type=boolean; label=Show raw response content of Open Graph description suggestions
+    showRawOgDescriptionSuggestions = 0

+By default, the extension prepares the Open Graph description suggestions in such a way that they can be selected via radio button.
+If you change the prompt prefix and no bullet point list is returned as a result, display problems can occur here.
+With this option you can output the raw content and select your favorite Open Graph description via copy/paste.

+### `openAiPromptPrefixTwitterTitle`

+    #cat=twitter; type=string; label=Prompt-Prefix for Twitter title suggestions generation
+    openAiPromptPrefixTwitterTitle = Suggest Twitter title ideas in bullet point list for this text

+Enter your instruction for generating Twitter title suggestions (IMPORTANT: response must be a bullet point list as the return is processed that way).

+### `showRawTwitterTitleSuggestions`

+    #cat=twitter; type=boolean; label=Show raw response content of Twitter title suggestions
+    showRawTwitterTitleSuggestions = 0

+By default, the extension prepares the Twitter title suggestions in such a way that they can be selected via radio button.
+If you change the prompt prefix and no bullet point list is returned as a result, display problems can occur here.
+With this option you can output the raw content and select your favorite Twitter title via copy/paste.

+### `openAiPromptPrefixTwitterDescription`

+    # cat=twitter; type=string; label=Prompt-Prefix for Twitter description suggestions generation
+    openAiPromptPrefixTwitterDescription = Extract five Twitter descriptions in a bullet point list, each Twitter description in one short sentence and with a maximum of 150 characters or less, for the content of

+Enter your instruction for generating Twitter description suggestions.
+Since OpenAI calculates the length of the content with tokens (an explanation of the conversion of tokens into characters and sentences can be found [here](https://help.openai.com/en/articles/4936856-what-are-tokens-and-how-to-count-them#:~:text=Tokens%20can%20be%20thought%20of,spaces%20and%20even%20sub%2Dwords. "")) by default, we have to explicitly tell the AI the desired total length and the type of expected creation

+### `showRawTwitterDescriptionSuggestions`

+    #cat=twitter; type=boolean; label=Show raw response content of Twitter description suggestions
+    showRawTwitterDescriptionSuggestions = 0

+By default, the extension prepares the Twitter description suggestions in such a way that they can be selected via radio button.
+If you change the prompt prefix and no bullet point list is returned as a result, display problems can occur here.
+With this option you can output the raw content and select your favorite Twitter description via copy/paste.

 ### `pageTitleForOgAndTwitter`